Every year a new guide on on-page SEO is written, and it always starts off with “SEO has changed” and continues with the same old tactics.

 It is now 2017 and I’d like to say that SEO has not just changed, the entire lid has been blown off!
 If you expect to rank in 2017, you have got to have a quality website with something to offer your user.
 Google has made it so SEO tactics of before are no longer recognized, and rankings now are based on quality, merit, social proof, and authority.
 The way we go about learning search engine optimization is a little different than the average SEO tutorial, so stay with us.

-Just added in March of 2017, our WordPress speed optimization guide is quite possibly one of the most thorough guides on improving the load time of WordPress websites.
-We’ve gone way above and beyond the obvious, and included new methods like “prefetching” and “prerendering.”
-Check it out!
+Our WordPress speed optimization guide is quite possibly one of the most thorough guides on improving the load time of WordPress websites.
+This section is geared towards intermediate users, i.e. you are not a beginner you definitely know your way around WordPress, you know HTML but not an expert.
+We’ve gone way above and beyond the obvious, including sections such as:

 Many SEO’s believe that they are optimizing their images, but don’t realize they are missing the boat entirely.
 In our guide to image optimization for SEO we outline the most essential tactics for image optimization.
 Image optimization isn’t just inserting an alt tag, there are over a dozen more factors when it comes to image optimization!